Tpatt14/Elk-Stack-Project/README.md

 Load balancing ensures that the application will be highly Available, in addition to restricting inbound traffic to the network.

-- a load balancer defends an organization against distributed (DDoS) attacks, it shifts attack traffic from the corporate server to a public cloud provider.
+- a Load balancer defends an organization against distributed (DDoS) attacks, it shifts attack traffic from the corporate server to a public cloud provider.

 - A jump box is "hidden" to the public and can only be accessed by the administrator, it allows the adminitstrator to perform taks on the other machines.